alistairskirk/CarND-Vehicle-Detection/writeup_Report_ASK.md

 Here we see a few select frames from the video:

 ![image1][image1]
-Here the NN detects the vehicle in the immedite foreground, but what is also interesting is that it picks up oncoming vehicle traffic, although most of the oncoming vehicle traffic is suppressed with the smoothing of false positives.
-I believe this feature is important to keep in a robust system that would be able to detect traffic that the vehicle is traveling with and oncoming, and should be able to further classify the types of traffic each vehicle is in, so that it can make better decisions on whether traffic is doing something expected or unexpected.
+>Here the NN detects the vehicle in the immedite foreground, but what is also interesting is that it picks up oncoming vehicle traffic, although most of the oncoming vehicle traffic is suppressed with the smoothing of false positives.
+I believe this feature is important to keep in a robust system that would be able to detect all traffic and should be able to further classify the types of traffic each vehicle is in, so that it can make better decisions on whether other cars are doing something unexpected.
+___
 ![image2][image2]
 ![image3][image3]
-Here the NN is working as desired by applying bounding boxes around both cars individually.
+>Here the NN is working as desired by applying bounding boxes around both cars individually.
+___
 ![image4][image4]
-Here the highest region of false positives are shown as the NN detects vehicles for more than a few frames in the shadows of the tree on the edge of the screen.
+>Here the highest region of false positives are shown as the NN detects vehicles for more than a few frames in the shadows of the tree on the edge of the screen.
 Further refinement of the process could reduce these false positives by considering the momentum and vector of each detected vehicle and ignoring roadside detections, or by improving the NN to more reliably classify and detect vehicles, of which there are already some amazing improvements being made to date.
+___
 ### Video Implementation

 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)